 Is Halon Banned?

 The use of Halon is not banned, but rather the manufacturing of Halon globally because of its Ozone Depleting properties.
 In 1987 the Montreal Protocol found that Halon was damaging the environment.
-In response to this, the U.S. created the Clean Air Act which was the legislation behind the ban.
+In response to this, the U.S. created the Clean Air Act.

 Who uses Halon?